pvondrlik/DecisionTree/README.md

     $ pip install -r requirements.txt

-then you should clone the repoitory and open the folder in your terminal
+then you should clone the repository and open the folder in your terminal.

 ## 4.Functionalities